News and events

 The Allen Lecture was established in 2005 to honour the career and achievements of Professor Jim Allen, the Foundation Chair of the Archaeology Program at La Trobe University.

-The next Allen Lecture will be held in 2016.
+The next Allen Lecture will be held in late 2020.

 Victorian Archaeology Colloquium